 Enter the details on the next page.
 If you want to include a contact form, be sure to select the “page.contact” option from the drop-down menu on the right.

 Once you have created a new page, it will be available for you to link to from other areas of the site.
 You can also include a link to the page in your footer by clicking on the “Navigation” link beneath “Online Store” in the menu on the left.
 This is also where you can adjust what appears in the menu at the top of your site.

-This feature of a Shopify store can be a huge cost saving.
-If you were to set up an online store on your own, you’d have to contract with a third party credit card processor such as Authorize.net, who would not only charge you a per-transaction fee in the same neighborhood as Shopify, but they’d also likely hit you with a setup fee in the hundreds of dollars, as well as a monthly maintenance fee which tends to be in the $30 range.
+This feature of a Shopify store can be a huge cost-saving.
+If you were to set up an online store on your own, you’d have to contract with a third-party credit card processor such as Authorize.net, who would not only charge you a per-transaction fee in the same neighbourhood as Shopify, but they’d also likely hit you with a setup fee in the hundreds of dollars, as well as a monthly maintenance fee which tends to be in the $30 range.
 When you’re just starting out, those extra fees can put a lot of drag on your launch, so using Shopify’s payment gateway is a smart move—unless you already process payments on another site with a third-party provider.

 To set up payment processing, click on the word “Settings” next to the gear icon in the bottom left-hand column, then click on “Payments.”
 If you’re happy to use Shopify as your processor, click on “Complete account setup,” and follow the steps provided.
 Otherwise, click on “Change provider” (top right) and choose another processor.